 Upon arrival in Aegina, later in the afternoon, you are free to visit Aegina town, walk through its narrow streets or alongside the picturesque port and enjoy a cup of iced coffee.
 If you are a history aficionado, we also recommend you to visit the Temple of Apollo at the archaeological site of Kolona, which lies at a walking distance from the port.
 Once there, do not miss the chance to visit the Archaeological Museum, the first one to have ever been built in Greece (in 1829).
-Dinner and drinks in Aegina’s bars is entirely up to your mood!
+Dinner and drinks in Aegina’s bars are entirely up to your mood!

 Tip: do not forget to buy some fresh fruits and vegetables from the floating groceries (traditional boats in the port selling fruits & vegetables).

 After enjoying breakfast on board, we’ll take an exciting tour in Aegina inland and explore some of its hidden gems!
 We will first visit the temple of Aphaea (dating back to 500 BC), located on a pine – clad hill at the northeast side of the island.
 We will then head to the island’s Mystras and also former capital, Paleachora.
 We will follow the hiking trails to explore this abandoned “ghost town” with its numerous byzantine churches and enjoy the panoramic views over the Saronic Gulf.
 Next comes the impressive Monastery of Saint Nektarios, one of the biggest of the Balkans.
-If you put your ear to Saint Nektarios’s tomb, you can hear the sound of his feet tapping.

 We will then set sail to the small, verdant island of Agkistri, considered to be the closest to Athens natural paradise!
 You can enjoy swimming & snorkeling in the crystal clear waters of the Saronic Gulf.
 We can also anchor at the magnificent uninhabited island of Dorousa, where you can discover, while snorkeling or diving, the shipwreck of the 79m long Avantis III, lying at 18m depth!